frankyeh/Practicum/wk2.md

 1. Download subject (A00008326)'s dwi data from https://openneuro.org/datasets/ds001021/versions/1.0.0 (under SES-DS2), including *.nii.gz and .bval and .bvec
 2. Generate SRC file and check if there are artifacts

-4.
-5. reconstruct it using DTI, GQI, and QSDR.
+3. Reconstruct the SRC file using DTI, GQI, and QSDR.
-6.
+4. Reconstruct eddy-corrected SRC file using DTI, GQI, and QSDR

 ## Practicum task 2: Mapping pathways

+1. run whole brain fiber tracking on each FIB file
+2. Compare their differences